DiegoVictor/lib-quality/README.md

 > Was installed and configured the [`eslint`](https://eslint.org/) and [`prettier`](https://prettier.io/) to keep the code clean and patterned.

 ## Configuring
-The application use two databases: [MongoDB](https://www.mongodb.com/).
-For the fastest setup is recommended to use docker, see below how to setup ever database.
+The application use just one database: [MongoDB](https://www.mongodb.com/).

 ### MongoDB
 Store searchs terms, users searchs by session and the users utilized by application.
-You can create a MongoDB container like so:
+For the fastest setup is recommended to use docker, you can create a MongoDB container like so:
 ```
 $ docker run --name libquality-mongo -d -p 27017:27017 mongo
 ```